Attraction 12 / 35

 Library of Congress

-The architects chosen for the task were John L. Smithmeyer and Paul J. Pelz but they were later dismissed and replaced with Gen. Edward Pearce Casey and civil engineer Bernard R. Green.
-An additional forty-two sculptors and painters were also part of the construction and their works grace the elaborate interior of the library.
+The architects chosen for the task were John L. Smithmeyer and Paul J. Pelz who designed an impressive Italian Renaissance building.
+The two architects were later dismissed and replaced with architect Edward Pearce Casey and civil engineer Bernard R. Green.
+An additional forty-two sculptors and painters were also part of the construction, and their works grace the elaborate interior of the library.

 Great Hall

 In 1930, an Annex Building was constructed on land directly east of the main building.
 It is best described as a classical building with Art Deco details, typical of the era during which it was built.
 It was designed by Washington architectural firm Pierson & Wilson, with Alexander Buel Trowbridge as consulting architect.
-It opened in 1939 and is now known as the Adams Building.
-It can accommodate some 10 million volumes!
+The building, now known as the Adams Building, opened in 1939.
+It can accommodate some 10 million volumes.

 The most recent building in the Library of Congress complex was completed in 1981 and is dubbed the Madison Building.
 At more than 2 million square-feet or about 186,000 square meter in size, it is one of the three largest public buildings in the District of Columbia.
 It houses the library’s administrative offices, the Congressional Research Service, the Law Library, the Office of the Librarian, the Copyright Office, and eight reading rooms.